Luise Kautsky: Life and career

 In 1938, because she was Jewish, she had to flee to Prague and then the Netherlands.
-The Dutch Labour Party was preparing to help her emigrate to England but she refused, fearing she would lose contact with his son Benedikt who was imprisoned in the Buchenwald concentration camp.
+The Dutch Labour Party was preparing to help her emigrate to England but she refused, fearing she would lose contact with her son Benedikt who was imprisoned in the Buchenwald concentration camp.
 In 1944, she was deported from Westerbork to Auschwitz, where she died "from heart failure" shortly before the camp was liberated by the Red Army.

 The S-bahn arch between Kantstraße and Fasanenstraße in Charlottenburg-Wilmersdorf is named after her.
 In 1999, Charlottenburg district council resolved to erect a plaque in her memory at Wielandstraße 26.